dthatprince/Text-Mining-on-Reuters-Dataset/README.md

 ### Cleaning, Tokenizing, and Lemmatizing the Data

-In Python, we will use the `nltk` library for cleaning, tokenizing, and lemmatizing the data.
+In Python, I used the `nltk` library for cleaning, tokenizing, and lemmatizing the data.
 This will involve removing unwanted characters, splitting the text into words, and reducing words to their base form.

 ### Statistics